Audun Lysbakken: Political views

-In his 2015 book, Frihet Sammen (Freedom Together), Lysbakken describes himself as a democratic socialist, a male feminist and an environmentalist.
+In his 2015 book, Frihet Sammen (Freedom Together), Lysbakken describes himself as a democratic socialist, a male feminist, and an environmentalist.
 He puts inequality and injustice at the centre of his political project, arguing that the left should prioritize the reduction of economic and social inequality.
-He makes the case that SV is a party rooted as strongly in socialist views as in the green, environmental tradition, and that he sees the question of climate change in terms of intergenerational and international equity.
+He makes the case that SV is a party rooted as strongly in socialist views as in the green, environmental tradition, and that he sees the question of climate change in terms of inter-generational and international equity.
 In 2009, he co-authored a book, arguing that the 2008 financial crisis demonstrated, among other things, a need for greater economic democracy.

-Earlier, as deputy leader of the Socialist Youth, Lysbakken described himself as a Marxist, and expressed wishes to "abolish capitalism" as well as the Oslo Stock Exchange.
-In a study booklet for the Socialist Youth that he co-authored, called Manifest 02, he called for a ban on the right to privately own means of production as well as wage labour.
+Earlier, as deputy leader of the Socialist Youth, Lysbakken described himself as a Marxist, and expressed wishes to "abolish capitalism", as well as the Oslo Stock Exchange.
+In a study booklet for the Socialist Youth that he co-authored, called Manifest 02, he called for a ban on the right to privately own means of production, as well as wage labour.
 He argued for his views in a 2005 interview, and was defended by Prime Minister Stoltenberg when appointed minister in 2009.
-During his campaign to be elected party leader in 2011, he said that "Ten years ago, when I was elected as a representative to the Parliament, I called myself a revolutionary Marxist.
+During his campaign to be elected party leader in 2011, he said that, "Ten years ago, when I was elected as a representative to the Parliament, I called myself a revolutionary Marxist.
 I no longer do.
 The world has changed, and the Socialist Left has changed."